 Deborah: I often talk about the proximity point because there is this texture of Deborah.
-I think of life as nothing but texture, some days are like a really heady texture, busy and complicated and some days are really calm texture and Deborah provides a lot of texture.
+I think of life as nothing but textures, some days are like a really heady texture, busy and complicated, and some days are really calm texture.
+And Deborah provides a lot of texture.

 Renate: Because she's very complex? [both laugh]